On Campus & Community Resources

 Disability management, advising, and accommodations.

 Sonoma State University supports an atmosphere free of discrimination and harassment for all staff, faculty and students.
-Employee Relations and Compliance Services Office provides diversity and non-discrimination training for all members of the campus community.
-We also provide thorough and timely investigations of complaints of discrimination at the University.
+The Office of Employee Relations and Compliance, located in the Department of Human Resources, provides thorough and timely investigations of all complaints of discrimination at the University.
+Please visit the Diversity page for specific information.

-Services for international students, those wishing to teach English as a second language, and students wishing to study abroad or go on National Student Exchange.
+Services for international students and SSU students wishing to study abroad or on National Student Exchange.

 The Queer-Straight Alliance strives to provide a supportive atmosphere for queer identified students, faculty, staff, and their allies, as well as to increase awareness and visibility of the queer community and their allies on Sonoma State campus.